 Skip to main content

-Recognizing the challenges unique to developing new medical technologies, CMI takes a hands-on approach with the venture studio process, inviting inventors and industry experts to work together as collaborators focused on building technologically innovative, market-ready devices.
+Recognizing the challenges unique to developing new medical technologies, CMI takes a hands-on approach to the venture studio process, inviting inventors and industry experts to collaborate on building technologically innovative, market-ready devices.

 • Principal Investigators (PIs), clinicians, staff, and researchers at the University of Utah

-• Projects which have previously competed in CMI's Bench to Bedside Program
+• Projects that have previously competed in CMI's Bench to Bedside Program

 • Projects identified from internal initiatives at the Center for Medical Innovation